Resident-Fortress/Resident-Fortress.github.io/_posts/2025-06-30-Introduction.md

 Hey there!
 This is my first blog post on this site.
 Working off of my previous decade of experience, I have a vested interest in seeing how Terraform would work on my infrastructure.
 This post is short and sweet but will detail a large portion of what I wish to accomplish.
-The final product for learning Terraform is the ability to enter a command and fully deploy different LXC containers and Virutal Machines that are custom tailored to fit for my homelab needs.
+The final product for learning Terraform is the ability to enter a command and fully deploy different LXC containers and Virtual Machines that are custom tailored to fit for my homelab needs.
 <br>
 Currently the setup goes as this:
    - Custom i7-12700k Proxmox Host